Variegated Weigela Shrub with lush green-white leaves and pink-white flowers

 Wildlife Value: Attracts bees, butterflies, and hummingbirds

-Variegation in Variegated Weigela can be caused by many things; however, with the Variegated Weigela, it is caused by chimeral variegation, which is the most common form of variegation in ornamental plants.
+Variegation can be caused by many things; however, with this shrub, it is caused by chimeral variegation, which is the most common form of variegation in ornamental plants.
 The plant produces two genetically different cell layers.
 One has normal chlorophyll production, and the other has little to no chlorophyll production, resulting in creamy colored margins.

 Flowers are produced profusely starting from late spring, after the leaves have emerged.
 After the spring flowering, it will flower again in late summer; however, more sparsely.
 The flowers are trumpet-shaped and can range from bright pink to white in color.
 Plant this shrub as a specimen or as a part of a mixed hedge to add variety of foliar attributes to your garden.